Getting preapproved for a loan can save you time, money, and aggravation.

 Too many people shop for a new car after their current vehicle dies.
 They have no time to search for the best terms for a loan.
 When you seek preapproval, however, you can check with many lenders.
 You can usually get preapproved in 24 hours, and that approval usually lasts for up to 60 days.

 This is just the rough overview, of course.
 Buying a new car takes more research than reading one column.
-If you want to know more, check out How New Cars Can Become Old Headaches.
+If you want to know more, check out Which is a Better Investment, New vs Pre Owned vs Used?

 Published by Debt.com, LLC